dut-media-lab/BOML/README.md

 </div>

 ## Documentation
-For more detailed information of basic function and construction process, please refer to our [Help Documentation](https://dut-media-lab.github.io/BOML/).
+For more detailed information of basic function and construction process, please refer to our [Documentation](https://boml.readthedocs.io) or[Project Page](https://dut-media-lab.github.io/BOML/).
 Scripts in the directory named test_script are useful for constructing general training process.

 Here we give recommended settings for specific hyper paremeters to quickly test performance of popular algorithms.